swiftcoder2020/milestone_project_1/README.md

-* As a user in wanting to employ a candidate, the value is greatly appreciated in identifying the confidence in the capability of skillfully coding the website, whilst expressing creativity that reflects the aesthethically appealing product that the individual has built and places an emphasis on accessibility.
+* As a user in wanting to employ a candidate, the value is greatly appreciated in identifying the confidence in the capability of skillfully coding the website, whilst expressing creativity that reflects the aesthetically appealing product that the individual has built and places an emphasis on accessibility.

 b) *Recruiter's Perspective*

-* As a user of a recruiter, there is a continuous responsibility to efficiently identify from an accumulation of potential developers, to suggest to their portfolio of clients who will have various specific criterias that are determined from a range of companies/businesses whether small, medium or large.
+* As a user of a recruiter, there is a continuous responsibility to efficiently identify from an accumulation of potential developers, to suggest to their portfolio of clients who will have various specific criteria that are determined from a range of companies/businesses whether small, medium or large.
 Therefore in effect, the responsive performance into the functionality of the website portfolio enables the great value in accessing useful information, is essential for a recommendation to a client to take effect.